Brufico/RepData_PeerAssessment1/PA1_template.md

 The data is read directly from the zip file (dataframe = `df`) and prepared:
 * The date strings are parsed and coerced to a date using the `lubridate` package
-* The interval code is the time of the beginning of the 5-minutes interval, expressed as a sting.
-A new column 'intervaltime' is added, which converts this code to a  POSIXct (date-time)  (useful for plotting).
+* The interval code is the time of the beginning of the 5-minutes interval, expressed as a not-so-clear string (or number, depending on how the data was read) .
+A new column 'intervaltime' is added, which converts this code to a  date-time (POSIXct),  in order to prepare plotting.
 Only the 'hour:minute' part of this date-time will be used.

 ```r